Free Shipping on Orders over $75 to the Contiguous US

 What can you use shade cloth for on your homestead?

 Shade cloth is a lightweight fabric that provides UV protection and light diffusion.
-It serves several important purposes for farmers and homesteaders alike beyond simply shading hoop houses during the warmest parts of the season.
+It serves several important purposes for farmers and homesteaders alike, beyond simply shading hoop houses during the warmest parts of the season.
 This article discusses several other uses for this breathable, semi-opaque fabric.

 Choosing Shade Cloth

-Read our Guide to Using Shade Cloth to learn more about choosing the perfect shade cloth for your application.
+Read Guide to Using Shade Cloth to learn more about choosing the perfect shade cloth for your application.

 black shade cloth on hoop house greenhouse